stacked-git/stacked-git.github.io/content/guides/tutorial.md

 ### Development branch workflow

 One common use of StGit is to "polish" a Git branch before publishing it to another public repository.
-The kinds of polish a that StGit can help with include:
+The kinds of polish that StGit can help with include:

 - Complete and correct commit messages.